 “I use progressions to continuously challenge my body.
 This means heavy lifting that increases in load with each set but also increases over time,” she says.
 “As a natural bodybuilder, it’s hard work and eating [right] that generate results.
 Even more so, it’s patience.
 Muscles take their time growing, but it’s the constant, persistent and sheer drive to win—day after day, workout after workout—that adds up.”
-(For variety, check out her drop set workout, below.)
+(For variety, check out this blog on drop sets.)

 1. Getting Competition-Ready

 In the month leading up to a competition, Guy and Adams both focus almost entirely on Phase 3 training while adding cardio work and making major changes in food choices and caloric intake.
 The goal here, of course, is to shed body fat and get lean without losing muscle gained previously.

 While the men maintain this routine throughout competition prep, McCullough finds that her dietary restrictions eventually sap her of the stamina and energy needed for muscular development training.

 “At this point, the work is done, and Phase 1: Stabilization and Phase 2: Strength Endurance exercises are my savior,” she says.
 “They help me keep the muscle I’ve gained, feel like I can survive the workouts, and attain the lean, symmetrical shape I’m aiming for.
 It sounds silly, but after the body has been pushed, going back to Phase 2 is a comfort zone.
 I’ve climbed the ladder to the top of the phases, and now I get to relish the reflection I see in the mirror while literally ‘enduring’ through the final weeks.”